RationAI/xopat/src/README.md

 # XOpat - OpenSeadragon-based histology data visualizer

-The visualisation is fully flexible.
+The visualization is fully flexible.
 It, in fact, consists of two main logical groups.
 The first, **image** groups, is rendered AS-IS.
 It is meant for tissue scan to be shown.
 The second, **data** groups is rendered using our WebGL extension.